-- If a workplace violence incident results in a worker being disabled or requiring medical attention, the appropriate joint health and safety committee and the appropriate union must be notified within four days of the incident.
+- If a workplace violence incident results in a worker being disabled, injured, or requiring medical attention, the appropriate joint health and safety committee and the appropriate union must be notified within four days of the incident.

 - If a workplace violence incident results in a person being critically injured or killed, Health, Safety and Wellness Consultant, the Ministry of Labour, the appropriate joint health and safety committee and the appropriate union must be notified immediately and the Ministry of Labour notified in writing within 48 hours.

 - Incidents must be filed as soon as practicably possible after the incident occurred using the Respectful Conduct Reporting Form detailing the nature of the incident, dates, times, places, witnesses and names of those involved.
 Supervisor, employee or witness may complete the report.